o n y o u r d o o r s t e p

 Monhegan Island

 If you have the better part of a day free, you must visit Monhegan!
 You'll take a ferry from Port Clyde, which is either a 50 or 70 minute trip, depending on which boat you choose.
 Bikes only - there are no cars on the island, except a few owned by one of the 80 or so people who live here year-round.
 Many who live on the island are artists or fishermen, and those who visit can spend hours hiking through the woods, cliffs, and seaside trails that circle and cross the small island, and also enjoy many small shops and galleries.
-Well worth the trip - bring a picnic as you will probably find yourself across the island from the small town when you feel hungry!
+Well worth the trip - bring a picnic as you may find yourself far from the small town when you feel hungry!
 Here is a great website to find out more.

 A great choice for a rainy day or any day, the museum is about a 15 minute drive from Tenants Harbor, on Route 73..
 It's full of vintage cars and planes from all over the world, all of which are maintained for actual use.
 Check the calendar of events as well; they have wonderful air shows and special exhibits.